Connections-Business-Directory/Connections/README.md

 Yes it is.
 Connections Business Directory comes with many user supplied translations.
 We use Transifex to manage translations.
 This service make it easy for us manage and easy for you to translate.
 To read more, see [this page](http://connections-pro.com/documentation/connections/translation/).

 ## Changelog ##

+### 8.4.1 08/24/2015 ###
+BUG: Fix the home_id shortcode option in cnTemplatePart::formOpen().
+BUG: Remove a PHP_EOL in cnHTML::input() which was causing unnecessary spaces to be added between input fields.
+BUG: Correct bug preventing activation of individual template types.
+TWEAK: Set default template image placeholder to not display by default matching implementation of previous version.
+TWEAK: Add default style to remove box styles applied to images by themes.
+TWEAK: The category select customizer message needs to be displayed only on the results list view.

 ### 8.4 08/12/2015 ###
 * FEATURE: Introduce the Template Customizer.